ajcampbell96/ProgrammingAssignment3/README.md

 The only possible outcomes are "heart attack", "heart failure", and "pneumonia".
 The state given must be abbreviated and capitalized, for example: Pennsylvania is "PA".

 ## rankall.R
 rankall.R returns the hospitals with a particular rank in all states for a particular outcome.
-It utilizes rankhospital.R to has the same parameter structure as rankhospital.R.
+It utilizes rankhospital.R and has the same parameter structure as rankhospital.R.

 ## findhospitalrank.R
 findhospitalrank.R returns the ranks of each outcome for a given hospital.
 For example: "Hopkins" will return all hospitals with "Hopkins" in their name, along with where they rank for heart attacks, heart failures, and pneumonia.